2021 Vault Rankings

-Foley’s Dallas office held its 23rd annual MLK Jr. Oratory Competition to Chicago this year and continued the competition in Dallas and Houston.
+Foley expanded its annual MLK Jr. Oratory Competition to Chicago this year and continued the competition in Dallas and Houston.
 Schoolchildren in the three cities presented original speeches answering a question designed to honor the legacy of Dr. Martin Luther King, Jr.

-- Foley received a perfect score on the Human Rights Campaign Corporate Equality Index for the sixth consecutive year.
-The report scores LGBT benefits within corporate America.
-(2019)
+- Perfect score on the Human Rights Campaign Corporate Equality Index for the seventh consecutive year, 2020

-- Eighty-four Foley attorneys were recognized in the 2019 edition of Chambers USA.
-Among the attorneys named, 13 were ranked at the national level, and three were recognized for the first time.
-In addition, six of Foley’s practice areas received national rankings, and 32 practices were recognized at the state level in the 2020 edition of Chambers USA
+- 86 Foley attorneys were recognized in the 2020 edition of Chambers USA; Six of Foley’s practice areas received national rankings and 30 practices were recognized at the state level in the 2020 edition of Chambers USA

 777 E. Wisconsin Avenue